 By then she had changed her personnel at the centre.
-Peter had moved on and she was now being cared for by a lady named Leisa.
+Peter had moved on and she was now being cared for by others.
 I arrived on the Monday and met Elaine that afternoon.
 The moment we began talking about the Hollywood of the studio system days we got along marvellously.
 All Elaine’s carers are quite young women, so having someone to talk with who knew something of virtually every person she mentioned, was a situation she had probably not indulged in for decades.
 All my years reading and writing about Hollywood has given me an almost encyclopaedic knowledge of the movie business back then so, whenever she brought up a name, I invariably knew to whom she was referring.
-And, boy oh boy, did she know people!
+And, boy oh boy, did she know some people!

 Sara at the height of her beauty

 In her capacity as an actress she had met just about everyone who was anyone in the business, and those she did not meet at work, she met socially.
 Her wealthy husband insisted she host parties at their sumptuous home, and she was given carte blanche to invite whomever she pleased.
 As a contract player at Universal she was friends with the likes of Tony Curtis, Jack Palance, Mamie van Doren, Yvette Mimieux, to name but a few.
 Before marrying she had dated Orson Welles, Burt Lancaster, George Jessel and others, including Howard Hughes!
 Her best friends included Hedy Lamarr, Faith Domergue, Ruth Roman and Gloria Swanson.
 She even taught Kirk Douglas to water ski.